 The group suggested that there be clear guidance on how to differentiate a clinical case vs. screening (colonization), for example, should the clinical site of the infection make this determination?
 Whatever it is, this needs to be explicit in text guidance accompanying the MMG for public health reporting.
 Whatever is decided, it needs to be possible using current lab information systems, electronic lab reporting output.

-Issue 2: facility identifier information
+Issue 2: Facility identifier information

 Scott and DJ noted the Gen V2 asks for patient address, but not the facility where the test was gathered, and that this is epidemiologically important.
 The CP-CRE MMG will add county and state of the facility where the test sample was obtained (not necessarily tested as the sample could be tested at a lab outside the facility).
+These variables are listed as optional for reporting purposes from states to CDC.

-Issue 3: repeating sets
+Issue 3: Repeating sets

 An example of repeating sets is when several facilities are involved (e.g., where sample collected, whether test performed, etc.).
 How will this be reflected?
-The answer was that use of an accession number data element which could link to the ARLN would address this, allowing linkage to another national data source if needed.
+The answer was that use of an accession number data element which could link to the, Antibiotic Resistance Laboratory Network, (ARLN) would address this, allowing linkage to another national data source if needed.
 More granular information on each facility in the MMG would not be of adequate national interest to require and justify the effort for states to report with that level of detail.
 It was noted that the reference to “laboratory” in the MMG should not specify “state” in the label “public health labs,” as there are other public health labs (e.g., Big City) who may report.

-Issue 4: multiple isolates on some patient
+Issue 4: Multiple isolates on some patient

 There was a question on how test of multiple isolates obtained over time on one patient would be handled.
 The response was that individual states have different tracking protocols.
 However, for national reporting, cases would be reported only if 12 months have elapse since a prior report, if nothing else has changed.

-Issue 5: specimen source values
+Issue 5: Specimen source values

-Some of these values overlap, for instance “burn” can overlap with tissue etc., this could create problems with mapping or variations depending on judgment calls by reporters.
-Would be better to have the categories mutually exclusive.
-In any case, clear instruction accompanying the MMG, and education of lab staff and clinicians on labeling of values would help.
+After much discussion around specimen source list creation.
+The sWG sought input from CDC lab and programmatic staff as well as a review of their own data to understand what they were seeting for specimen sources from their own data.
+It was decided to choose a smaller subset of specimen sources using SNOMED codes/descriptions.
+The sWG will work with the position statement author to ensure directions are clear for states and terrorties to report to CDC.